Gov. Tony Evers says clean energy investments can create jobs, lower bills

 Climate scientists say the world must cut greenhouse gas emissions in half by 2030 and eliminate them altogether by 2050 in order to reduce the risk of the most catastrophic effects of climate change.

 Yet the clean energy plan would achieve only about half the necessary reductions.
-The remainder would have to come from non-energy reductions, such as land use and carbon sequestration, which are outlined in a 2020 climate task force report.
+The remainder would have to come from non-energy sectors, such as land use, construction and agriculture, which are outlined in a 2020 climate task force report.

+Maria Redmond, director of the state’s Office of Sustainability and Clean Energy, said the plan was drafted with input from dozens of stakeholders, including environmental organizations, utilities and consumer advocates.

+“One of the values of the clean energy plan is collective action,” Redmond said.
+“Everybody who touches energy or uses energy has a role to play.”

-Clean Wisconsin, one of dozens of organizations with input on the report, called on state agencies, utilities and lawmakers to act on the recommendations “and create the energy-independent Wisconsin all our communities deserve.”
+Clean Wisconsin called on state agencies, utilities and lawmakers to act on the recommendations “and create the energy-independent Wisconsin all our communities deserve.”

 Chelsea Chandler, the group’s climate and air program director, said waterlogged soil, hotter summers, milder winters and historic floods are already affecting life in Wisconsin.